tofulupo/apple-dns-profile-creator/README.md

 | **Excluded domains** | A deny list.
 Encrypted DNS is used everywhere _except_ these domains. |
 | **Limit to domains** | An allow list.
 Encrypted DNS is used _only_ for these domains.        |

-Leaving both empty - the default - sends every query through the encrypted resolver, which is usually what you want.
-"Limit to domains" is for split DNS, where an internal resolver should answer for one zone and the network's own resolver for everything else.
-A single leading `*` is allowed, so `*.example.com` and `example.com` both match `mail.example.com`.
+Leaving both empty - **the default** - sends every query through the encrypted resolver, which is usually what you want.

+> [!NOTE]
+> "Limit to domains" is for split DNS, where an internal resolver should answer
+> for one zone and the network's own resolver for everything else.
+A single
+> leading `*` is allowed, so `*.example.com` and `example.com` both match
+> `mail.example.com`.

 Under the hood they are different mechanisms: exclusions become `OnDemandRules` that switch the resolver off, while the limit becomes `SupplementalMatchDomains`